tidepool-org/data-model/device-data/types/basal/scheduled.md

 [storage, client] An integer value representing an original programmed duration of time in milliseconds, copied from the `duration` field on ingestion when a following event has resulted in truncation of the original programmed duration.

 On a scheduled basal ingested through the legacy jellyfish ingestion service, `expectedDuration` should *never* be included on a `scheduled` basal event, but it may be added by jellyfish under circumstances where a new basal event results in truncation of the duration of the original `scheduled` basal; most commonly this new event is a `temp` or `suspend`, but it could be a `scheduled` if a user is, for example, switching from one to another schedule as the active basal schedule.
+See the examples below under [`previous`](#previous).

 <!-- DRAFT: discuss with @gniezen! -->
 In Tidepool's new platform APIs (under active development as of April, 2016 at the time of the initial drafting of this document), the burden will be on the client to provide the `expectedDuration` where available and relevant, but it will never be a required field.